wixplosives/core3-utils/packages/testing/README.md

 ## Chai Retry Plugin

-Plugin that allows to re-run function passed to `expect` until chained assertion will be passed or timeout exceeded or retries limit reached.
+Plugin that allows to re-run function passed to `expect` until the result will pass the chained assertion or timeout exceeded or retries limit reached.

 ### Usage